Cyclic Sieving of Multisets with Bounded Multiplicity and the Frobenius Coin Problem: Sylvester Coin Polynomials

 For example, we have $S_{3,5}(t)=t+t^2+t^4+t^7$.
 The general Frobenius problem is very difficult.
 In this paper we are interested in the easiest, but still quite interesting, case of two coprime parameters.
 We will call these parameters $(a_1,a_2)=(b,d)$ to agree with the notation in Theorem \ref{thm:main}.

 The main result connecting our Theorem \ref{thm:main}c to the Frobenius coin problem is the following.
-Brown and Shiue \cite{bs} attribute this result to Ozluk.
+Brown and Shiue \cite{bs} attribute this result to \"Ozl\"uk.
 Krattenthaler and M\"uller \cite[Lemma 5]{km} studied the polynomial $[b]_{t^d}/[b]_t$ in the context of cyclic sieving, but did not notice the connection to the Frobenius problem.

 \begin{lemma} Let $\gcd(b,d)=1$ and consider the finite set $S_{b,d}\subseteq\NN$.
 Then we have

 and hence

 By symmetry we also have $[d]_{t^b}/[d]_t=1+(t-1)S_{b,d}(t)$. \end{lemma} For example, when $(b,d)=(7,5)$ we have